suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/missing%20values%20imputed.png"/>

+### Model Performance

+In these set of visualizations, let us focus on the model performance on unseen data points.
+Since this is a binary classification task, metrics such as precision, recall, f1-score and accuracy can be taken into consideration.
+Various plots that indicate the performance of the model can be plotted such as confusion matrix plot and AUC curves.
+Let us look at how the models are performing in the test data.

 ## Machine Learning Models

 We know that there are __millions of records__ in our data.
 Hence, it is important to use the most appropriate machine learning model that deals with __high-dimensional data__ well.
 Below are the machine learning models used for predicting whether a person would default on a __loan or not__.